globality-corp/openapi/README.md

 writing to JSON, and validation against (the relevant portion of) the Swagger schema.

-As a result, models are interchangeable with their primitive counterparts and can be used as much (or as little) as desired to enhange readability or perform validation.
+As a result, models are interchangeable with their primitive counterparts and can be used as much (or as little) as desired to enhance readability or perform validation.

 Models convert contained primitive types to models when accessed using keys or attributes (for `dict`-based types) and when using indexing (for `list`-based access).
 Access to